Orlandinho/currency_converter/README.md

 ## How to run this app

-From the root folder run: "npm run dev" and It should start the backend on port 8000.
+Open your terminal and access the root folder of this project, then run: "npm run dev" and It should start the backend on port 8000.

 ## How to use this app
 You can use Postman to send post-requests to localhost:8000/api/v1/transactions with the body containing similar data as this to test the api: